Deadshroom/Deadshroom/README.md

 **AI & Automation Engineer | MCP · Agentic Systems · Workflow Architecture**

-I build automation and AI systems to understand how the pieces actually work together — models, tools, APIs, workflows, infrastructure, state, and the humans using them.
+I build automation and AI systems to understand how the pieces actually work together — models, tools, APIs, workflows, infrastructure, state, evidence, and the humans using them.

 This GitHub is where I keep the evidence.

 ## Featured Work

+### 🛡️ HALON
+Portable Windows troubleshooting and evidence-analysis system designed to reconstruct what happened on a machine before attempting to explain why.

+HALON collects, normalizes, and correlates Windows telemetry into structured evidence that can later be consumed by a reasoning layer.

+Current capabilities include:

+- Windows Event Log collection and chronology reconstruction
+- Process inventory and parent/child lineage mapping
+- Identity and logon-session reconstruction
+- Process-to-session and process-to-logon correlation
+- Canonical JSON evidence artifacts
+- Historical evidence repackaging through a Python pipeline
+- Controlled failure validation using known process crashes
+- Portable PowerShell-based endpoint collection
+- Architecture designed for local/offline reasoning

+The project separates **evidence gathering from reasoning**:

+`Evidence → Knowledge → Reasoning`

+The goal is not to ask an LLM to guess what happened from raw logs.
+HALON first builds a defensible chain of evidence, then gives the reasoning layer structured facts to work from.

+> Observability tells you what the system reported.
+HALON is an experiment in reconstructing what actually happened.

+**Repository:** _add HALON repository link here_

+---

 ### 🧠 JobOS
 AI-driven job search and application orchestration system.